Lymphopoiesis: Lymphopoiesis for T cells

-T cells are formed in bone marrow then migrate to the cortex of the thymus to undergo maturation in an antigen-free environment for about one week where a mere 2–4% of the T cells succeed.
+T cells are formed in bone marrow and then migrate to the cortex of the thymus to undergo maturation in an antigen-free environment for about one week where a mere 2–4% of the T cells succeed.
 The remaining 96–98% of T cells die by apoptosis and are phagocytosed by macrophages in the thymus.
-So many thymocytes (T cells) die during the maturation process because there is intensive screening to make sure each thymocyte has the ability to recognize self-peptide:self-MHC complex and for self tolerance.
-The apoptosed thymocyte dies and is quickly recycled.
+So many thymocytes (T cells) die during the maturation process because there is intensive screening to make sure each thymocyte can recognize self-peptide:self-MHC complex and for self-tolerance.
+Having experienced apoptosis, the thymocyte dies and is quickly recycled.